taylor-ben/not-signal/README.md

 ## License

-`not-signal` is distributed under the MIT License.
+`signals-react` is distributed under the MIT License.
 For more details, refer to the [LICENSE](https://github.com/taylor-ben/not-signal/blob/main/LICENSE) file in the repository.